tommay/spudoku-android/README.md

 Also, these instructions are for Arch Linux running in VirtualBox because that's *my* build system and I figure I'm the one most likely to be following these instructions to set up a new build some day.

+### No, really

+I really do have build instructions written up.
+Otherwise I wouldn't be able to build this.

+I just have to get them copied and formatted into this README.